jeffseely/jeffseely.github.io/Text.md

-### *• Phaser on Repl.it*
+### *• Phaser on Replit.com*

 Phaser is a framework for making games that run in a browser.
-It integrates nicely with Repl.it and a couple of nice tutorials are available.
-The first tutorial is the one on the Phaser.io website, but a Repl.it user, Piotr Muskalski, has nicely set everything up for you [here](https://repl.it/@pmuskals/Phaser-Tutorial-Example).
-If you open up his Repl.it and then follow along with the step by step explanations at http://phaser.io/tutorials/making-your-first-phaser-3-game, you should have your first running, jumping platform game up and running in under an hour.
-Another more sophisticated Phaser tutorial you may wish to try second is at https://repl.it/talk/learn/Making-a-Phaser-Game-with-HTML5-and-JavaScript/7593.
+It integrates nicely with Replit.com and a couple of nice tutorials are available.
+The first tutorial is the one on the Phaser.io website, but a Replit.com user, Piotr Muskalski, has nicely set everything up for you [here](https://Replit.com/@pmuskals/Phaser-Tutorial-Example).
+If you open up his Replit.com and then follow along with the step by step explanations at http://phaser.io/tutorials/making-your-first-phaser-3-game, you should have your first running, jumping platform game up and running in under an hour.
+Another more sophisticated Phaser tutorial you may wish to try second is at https://Replit.com/talk/learn/Making-a-Phaser-Game-with-HTML5-and-JavaScript/7593.
 The author, Kaldis Berzins, again provides step by step instructions.
 It is a different sort of game than the other tutorial so you can learn new things.
 You'll still have a lot of questions, especially regarding how to make your own animated sprites and other graphics.
 There are many sprite sheets available free online and a lot of information and free software that can help you create your own.